The Open University since 2006

 This free course looks at Babylonian mathematics.
 You will learn how a series of discoveries has enabled historians to decipher stone tablets and study the various techniques the Babylonians used for problem-solving and teaching.
 The Babylonian problem-solving skills have been described as remarkable and scribes of the time received a training far in advance of anything available in medieval Christian Europe 3000 years later.

-- know something about cuneiform how it was used to represent numbers for mathematical problem solving and computation;
+- demonstrate knowledge about cuneiform and how it was used to represent numbers for mathematical problem solving and computation;

 - understand the relationship between a decimal place-value system and a sexagesimal one;